DataDog/documentation/content/en/database_monitoring/setup_postgres/troubleshooting.md

 ### Query metrics are missing

 Before following these steps to diagnose missing query metric data, ensure the Agent is running successfully and you have followed [the steps to diagnose missing agent data](#no-data-is-showing-after-configuring-database-monitoring).
+Below are possible causes for missing query metrics.

 #### pg_stat_statements extension not loaded {#pg-stat-statements-not-loaded}
 The `pg_stat_statements` extension is not loaded.
 The extension must be loaded through `shared_preload_libraries` in your Postgres configuration (**Note**: A server restart is required to take effect after modifying this variable).
 For additional details on installing how to load the extension, see the [setup instructions][1].